papry04/SOEN6481-TAS/README.md

 * Consider the project insurance options, if any, to find out how they can compensate for loses;
 * Contact all minor stakeholders and interested community to announce project cancellation;
 * Archive the major project documentation
+## Empirical Evidence and Examples:

+* A study by the Project Management Institute (PMI) found that 71% of canceled projects were due to shifting business priorities or lack of resources.
+Effective communication and transparency could have helped address these issues (PMI, 2019).

+* A real-life example of project termination is the cancellation of the Google+ social network in 2019.
+Google was transparent about the reasons for discontinuation, citing low user engagement and data security concerns.
+This approach helped manage public expectations and prevent potential legal disputes (Google, 2019).
   ## References:
   1. http://www.todolistsoft.com/solutions/checklist/project-cancellation-checklist.php
   2. https://thedigitalprojectmanager.com/projects/leadership-team-management/what-to-say-do-when-project-cancelled/